Understanding data types in Python.

 Did you find this article valuable?

-Support Chepkirui Dorothy by becoming a sponsor.
+Support Dorothy's technical blog by becoming a sponsor.
 Any amount is appreciated!